 The WorkCast Studio

-User information is displayed in the top right of the page showing your details, user type and your audio dial in option (if WorkCast Audio phone option is set up).
-For more details on the WorkCast Audio phone option please see here
+User information is displayed in the top right of the page showing your details, user type and your audio dial in options.
+For more information on the WorkCast Audio options please see here

 The studio contains a number of different pods.
-Each pod can be expanded, partially minimised or removed from the main section and returned to the sidebar.
+Each pod can be expanded, minimised or removed from the main section and returned to the sidebar menu where all your available pods are located.
+You also have the option of re-sizing all of the pods (excluding Media Hub) to display at your preferred size.

 - Media Hub